FOMC calls weak growth a blip

-The euro trend remains in place with EURO/AUD and EURO/JPY breaking through significant resistance levels yesterday at 1.3030 (2012 high) and 123.80 respectively, technically signalling […]
+The euro trend remains in place with EUR/AUD and EUR/JPY breaking through significant resistance levels yesterday at 1.3030 (2012 high) and 123.80 respectively, technically signalling […]

-The euro trend remains in place with EURO/AUD and EURO/JPY breaking through significant resistance levels yesterday at 1.3030 (2012 high) and 123.80 respectively, technically signalling […]
+The euro trend remains in place with EUR/AUD and EUR/JPY breaking through significant resistance levels yesterday at 1.3030 (2012 high) and 123.80 respectively, technically signalling […]

 The US GDP data followed the dour consumer confidence number with a shocking reading of -0.1% against expectations of 1.1%.
 Like the market, the FOMC dismissed the poor reading as a ‘blip’ blaming poor weather conditions ( hurricane Sandy).
 The rest of the Fed statement was pretty much as expected, keeping stimulus measures amid signs of a weak economy.